 - a description and incidence of adverse reactions

-- Proposed product labelling, including labelling standards or monographs prepared for the Drugs Directorate (where applicable)
+- Proposed product labelling, including labelling standards or monographs prepared for Health Canada (where applicable)

 - Results of consumer usage studies in a market consistent with the scheduling request regarding compliance and related issues, such as reading and comprehension studies of labels and patient information (for non-prescription drugs)